top of page

 Write Down What You See

 Make notes about your child's struggles.
-When do they happen?
+When do they occur?
 How often?
-What does your child say?
-These notes help when you talk to teachers or doctors.
+What does your child express?
+These notes will be helpful when you discuss your concerns with teachers or doctors.

 Talk to Your Child's Teacher

 Share your worries.
-Ask if they see the same things at school.
-Sometimes kids act differently in different places.
+Ask if they observe the same issues at school.
+Sometimes kids behave differently in various settings.

 Ask for Testing

-Don't wait for the school to suggest it.
-You can ask for your child to be tested for learning differences.
+Don’t wait for the school to suggest it.
+You can request that your child be tested for learning differences.

 Get Private Testing

-If the school says no, you can pay for private testing.
-It costs money, but insurance might help pay for it.
+If the school declines, you can opt for private testing.
+It may cost money, but insurance might help cover it.
 Learn about assessment timing and what schools should provide.

-The minute that your teacher tells you that there's something not quite right...
-That's when it's really important that you get a psychological educational evaluation.
-The information you get can change everything for your child.
+The moment your teacher indicates something isn't quite right, it’s crucial to get a psychological educational evaluation.
+The information you gain can change everything for your child.

 Trust Your Parental Instincts